Are we being a little mercenary when we obey God? Do we do it for the goodies we get?

 God is not only our Lord but also our Loving Father.
 God loves those who have put their faith in Jesus Christ in many ways.

 The writer of the book of Hebrews lists many ways that Jesus is superior to the Old Testament sacrificial system.
-He teaches us about all that Jesus has done for those who trust in for their standing before God.
+He teaches us about all that Jesus has done for those who trust in him for their standing before God.

 The Apostle John talks about the great love of God and how we should model that love in our lives.
 (1 John)